mrtazz/restclient-cpp/README.md

 Simple wrapper functions are provided to allow clients to authenticate using certificates.
 Under the hood these wrappers set cURL options, e.g. `CURLOPT_SSLCERT`, using `curl_easy_setopt`.
+Note: currently `libcurl` compiled with `gnutls` (e.g. `libcurl4-gnutls-dev` on ubuntu) is buggy in that it returns a wrong error code when these options are set to invalid values.

 ```cpp
 // set CURLOPT_SSLCERT